American mutilation of Japanese war dead: Trophy-taking

 A number of firsthand accounts, including those of American servicemen, attest to the taking of body parts as "trophies" from the corpses of Imperial Japanese troops in the Pacific Theater during World War II.
-Historians have attributed the phenomenon to a campaign of dehumanization of the Japanese in the U.S. media, to various racist tropes latent in American society, to the depravity of warfare under desperate circumstances, to the inhuman cruelty of Imperial Japanese forces, lust for revenge, or any combination of those factors.
+Historians have attributed the phenomenon to a campaign of dehumanization of the Japanese in the U.S. media, to various racist tropes latent in American society, to the depravity of warfare under desperate circumstances, to the inhuman cruelty of the Imperial Japanese forces, lust for revenge, rage, outrage, or any combination of those factors.
 The taking of so-called "trophies" was widespread enough that, by September 1942, the Commander in Chief of the Pacific Fleet ordered that "No part of the enemy's body may be used as a souvenir", and any American servicemen violating that principle would face "stern disciplinary action".

 Trophy skulls are the most notorious of the souvenirs.
 Teeth, ears and other such body parts were also taken and were occasionally modified, such as by writing on them or fashioning them into utilities or other artifacts.

-Eugene Sledge relates a few instances of fellow marines extracting gold teeth from the Japanese, including one from an enemy soldier who was still alive.
+Eugene Sledge, a corporal in the 1st Marine Division, described several instances of fellow Marines extracting gold-plated teeth from the Japanese in his memoir With the Old Breed, later adapted into the HBO miniseries The Pacific.
+This includes one instance, also adapted in the show's seventh episode, of a Marine cutting the teeth out of a Japanese soldier who was still alive:

 But the Japanese wasn't dead.
 He had been wounded severely in the back and couldn't move his arms; otherwise he would have resisted to his last breath.
 The Japanese's mouth glowed with huge gold-crowned teeth, and his captor wanted them.
 He put the point of his kabar on the base of a tooth and hit the handle with the palm of his hand.
 Because the Japanese was kicking his feet and thrashing about, the knife point glanced off the tooth and sank deeply into the victim's mouth.
 The Marine cursed him and with a slash cut his cheeks open to each ear.
 He put his foot on the sufferer's lower jaw and tried again.
 Blood poured out of the soldier's mouth.
 He made a gurgling noise and thrashed wildly.
 I shouted, "Put the man out of his misery."
 All I got for an answer was a cussing out.
 Another Marine ran up, put a bullet in the enemy soldier's brain, and ended his agony.
 The scavenger grumbled and continued extracting his prizes undisturbed.